Children we work with

 - inference and comprehension work

 - self-esteem, preparing for adulthood, social inclusion for deaf children and young people

 - support to develop theory of mind and social or emotional understanding

 - personal understanding of deafness programme

-- transition support for deaf children
+- transition support for deaf children and young people

 - environmental audits